4 The Media Business and Conglomerates

 By contrast, the more restrictive countries include North Korea, China, Iran, Iraq, Russia and Saudi Arabia.
 In these countries, content may be subject to government approval or created entirely by the governments themselves.

 Many governments with internet infrastructure suppress criticism and protect power by banning foreign websites and platforms.
 As an example from 2023, Russia outlawed the independent news website Meduza, which is based in Latvia.
-And in 2024, Brazilian authorities banned X (formerly Twitter) and ordered Apple and Google to remove the X app from iOS and Android devices in Brazil.
+And in 2024, Brazilian authorities banned X (formerly Twitter) and ordered Apple and Google to remove the X app from iOS and Android devices in Brazil, although the ban was later lifted.

 In 2024, the organization Reporters Without Borders observed the concerning trend that “Press freedom around the world is being threatened by the very people who should be its guarantors – political authorities.”